markmals/tanstack-react-start-contacts/ARCHITECTURE.md

   and gate server functions with `await getAuth(...)` before opening the `ConvexHttpClient` (forward the token so the Convex side can enforce auth at the function boundary, not just the UI).
-- **No styling system.** Plain CSS in `app/styles/index.css`.
-Swap in Tailwind, vanilla-extract, etc. without disturbing this architecture.
 - **No tests.** Add Vitest for unit tests, Playwright for e2e.
 The Convex CLI ships a `convex-test` harness for backend logic.
 - **No error boundaries beyond defaults.** Add `errorComponent` to routes